Keeping Our Campus Safe

 If you are exhibiting any signs and symptoms of illness, contact your primary care center as soon as possible and contact us to reschedule your appointment (225) 768-2050.

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
+There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus.
 Many people are asking what they can do personally to protect themselves.
 First of all, it is important to listen to your local officials and your primary care physician.
 Secondly, we should all follow basic infection prevention guidelines:

 Clean your hands often